flowroute/flowroute-messaging-ruby/README.md

 Add the following lines to your Ruby file to create the message, send the message, and then print the message record identifier to the screen:

-	#Create, send, and print a message
+	#Create and send the message
 	msg = FlowrouteMessaging::Message.new(to='To Phone Number', from='From Phone Number', content='Message content.')
 	ctl.create_message(msg)
 	print ctl.create_message(msg)